core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # OSCORE Header Compression {#compression}

-The OSCORE compression defined in Section 6 of {{I-D.ietf-core-object-security}} is used, with the following additions for the encoding of the OSCORE Option and the OSCORE Payload.
+The OSCORE compression defined in Section 6 of {{RFC8613}} is used, with the following additions for the encoding of the OSCORE Option and the OSCORE Payload.

 ## Encoding of the OSCORE Option Value {#obj-sec-value}

-Analogously to {{I-D.ietf-core-object-security}}, the value of the OSCORE option SHALL contain the OSCORE flag bits, the Partial IV parameter, the kid context parameter (length and value), and the kid parameter, with the following modifications:
+Analogously to {{RFC8613}}, the value of the OSCORE option SHALL contain the OSCORE flag bits, the Partial IV parameter, the kid context parameter (length and value), and the kid parameter, with the following modifications:

 * The first byte, containing the OSCORE flag bits, has the following encoding modifications:

     - The fourth least significant bit MUST be set to 1 in every message, to indicate the presence of the 'kid' parameter for all group requests and responses.
-That is, unlike in {{I-D.ietf-core-object-security}}, the 'kid' parameter is always present in all messages.
+That is, unlike in {{RFC8613}}, the 'kid' parameter is always present in all messages.

     - The fifth least significant bit MUST be set to 1 for group requests, to indicate the presence of the 'kid context' parameter in the compressed COSE object.
 The 'kid context' MAY be present in responses if the application requires it.
 In such a case, the kid context flag MUST be set to 1.

-The flag bits are registered in the OSCORE Flag Bits registry specified in Section 13.7 of {{I-D.ietf-core-object-security}}.
+The flag bits are registered in the OSCORE Flag Bits registry specified in Section 13.7 of {{RFC8613}}.

 * The 'kid context' value encodes the Group Identifier value (Gid) of the group's Security Context.